alexcristea/playbook/views/checklist.md

 ## Ussage

-To work with the volume of knowledge and handle the complexity we've split up the fields into specializations and specializations into superspecializations.

-However, no matter how specialized and trained we are, inaptitude errors still occur.
+No matter how specialized and trained we are, inaptitude errors still occur.

 There are two main difficulties that experts face in the working environment: